blunasco/MasterMind/README.md

 Creating this game has been a really fun and rewarding process - thank you for the opportunity reader.</br>
 </br>
-The making of Mastermind took place in X stages:</br>
+The making of Mastermind took place in 4 stages:</br>
 1. Conceptualization</br>
 2. Developing Methods</br>
-   a.I started with creating the two methods that generate the main date</br>
+   a.I started with creating the two methods that generate the main data</br>
         *&emsp; &emsp; &emsp;createNumberToGuess()</br>*
         *&emsp; &emsp; &emsp; getUserGuess()</br>*
    </br>